SimVascular/svFSIplus/README.md

 By defualt svFSIplus uses its custom  linear algebra solvers (e.g. GMRES).
 It also supports several simple preconditioners.

-svFSIplus can also use the linear algebra solvers and preconditioners provided by the [Trilinos](https://trilinos.github.io/) scientific software package.
+svFSIplus can be built with the linear algebra solvers and preconditioners provided by the [Trilinos](https://trilinos.github.io/) scientific software package.
 Using Trilinos can often reduce the execution time of a simulation.

 <h3 id="building_Trilinos"> Building Trilinos </h3>